-You will be asked to come to the hospital 10 times during the first 12 weeks of treatment.
-From 12 weeks (cycle 4) of treatment you will come every 4 weeks until the trial treatment is no longer helping to stop the growth of your cancer.
+You will be seen regularly by your study doctor/nurse after you join the study.
+Each visit will involve having medical investigations to check on the status of your health.
+You will be asked to come to the hospital 1, 2 and 4 weeks after you start treatment, and then every 4 weeks after this until the trial treatment is no longer helping to stop the growth of your cancer.
 When this happens, you will need to stop taking enzalutamide and AZD5363 and return to hospital 4 weeks later.
 After this your doctor will decide what is the best treatment for you.
 We won't ask you to have any more investigations for the RE-AKT study but would like to continue to collect information about how you are doing.

-The Combination Treatment Schedule Table shows what will happen at each of your hospital visits.
+The table on the next page shows what will happen at each of your hospital visits;

-On the days of your hospital visits you doctor may ask you to be fasted (not eaten anything for 8 hours overnight) and wait to take your morning study drugs until after you have had your blood tests.
+On the days of your hospital visits your doctor may ask you to be fasted (not eaten anything for 8 hours overnight) and wait to take your morning study drugs until after you have had your blood tests.
 This is because some tests need to be taken before you eat anything and before or after you take your study drugs.
 It is extremely important that you take the study drugs exactly as your doctor tells you to.